What’s your worth? How to set rates as an independent pro

 When shopping, our mindset immediately - in nanoseconds - equates the cost of something with its value to us.

-Before we take a thing home (moisturizer, groceries), or eat it (pizza slice, cinnamon roll), or commit to it (Netflix, car terms, monthly rent), we reverse enjoy the anticipated experience - putting our assumptions about the pleasure or benefit it will give us before we actually partake of the thing itself.
+Before we take a thing home (moisturizer, groceries), eat it (pizza slice, cinnamon roll), or commit to it (Netflix, car terms, monthly rent), we reverse enjoy the anticipated experience - putting our assumptions about the pleasure or benefit it will give us before we actually partake of the thing itself.

 Let’s bring it into fitness/ wellness: